is SaaS a Good Business Model

 B2B vs. B2C SaaS

 The SaaS model spans across B2B SaaS and B2C SaaS segments, each with its unique dynamics.
-B2B SaaS solutions often cater to specific business needs and require a deeper understanding of the industry, while B2C SaaS products are generally more user-centric and focused on mass market appeal.
+B2B SaaS solutions often cater to specific business needs and require a deeper understanding of the industry, for example a purpose-built CRM for B2B use cases, while B2C SaaS products are generally more user-centric and focused on mass market appeal.

 Growth and Expansion – Optimize Your SaaS Business Model